 Recruitment, Retention, and Climate

-One method we use to benchmark our progress towards recruitment and retention of diverse faculty is through comparison to national data published by the AAMC Diversity in Medicine Facts & Figures.
+One method we use to benchmark our progress towards recruitment and retention of diverse faculty is through comparison to national data published by the AAMC Faculty Roster.
 Despite the fact that there remains persistent underrepresentation of certain racial and ethnic minority groups and women in medical school faculty positions nationwide, our individual departments are working to rise above their national counterparts.

 Clinical departments that met or exceeded expected percent of URM faculty 50% 100%